 While Shell’s fundamentals decreased in attractiveness as its share price increased, many other shares were doing the opposite, pulled lower along with much of the UK market which has struggled to go anywhere in recent months.

-The supermarket’s have fallen off a cliff, while many other companies with successful track records have been beaten down at the slightest sign of weak results.
+The supermarkets have fallen off a cliff, while many other companies with successful track records have been beaten down at the slightest sign of weak results.
 As Shell has gone up other shares have gone down, which creates an opportunity to sell high(er) and buy low(er).

 This is one of the main reasons why diversification is so important.
-It not only lowers risk but also increase the odds that something in the portfolio will be going up while something else in the market is going down.
+It not only lowers risk but also increases the odds that something in the portfolio will be going up while something else in the market is going down.
 If a portfolio was tightly focused on one sector then I think this opportunity to buy low and sell high would be diminished.

-And so on that basis I have recently sold the entire Shell holding from both the model portfolio and my personal portfolio, and I will be looking to reinvest the resulting cash into a new holding next month.
+And so on that basis, I have recently sold the entire Shell holding from both the model portfolio and my personal portfolio, and I will be looking to reinvest the resulting cash into a new holding next month.